joecorcoran/poltergeist-iframe-input/README.md

 end
 ```

-When I turn debug on, I can see phantomjs entering the iframe and filling in the form...
+In the failing scenario, when I turn debug on, I can see phantomjs entering the iframe and filling in the form...

 ```
 {"response"=>{"page_id"=>1, "ids"=>[]}}